southgateai/academic-hugo/content/home/conjecture.md

 headless: true
 weight: 20
 title: The Southgate Conjecture
-subtitle: One defence for humanity
+subtitle: Provides a useful barrier to the annihilation of humanity
 active: true
 design:
   columns: "1"